It is a story of the Eager Beavers—but it’s definitely not the real one

 Because of this confusion, Drury and Clavin mistakenly have Ruby Johnston acting as merely a substitute for “navigator” Thues on the Medal of Honor mission after Thues contracts malaria.
-In fact Johnston was the crew’s second (and last) regular navigator, having joined the crew almost two months before that mission.
+In fact Johnston was the crew’s second (and last) regular navigator, having joined the crew just two months before that mission.
 The crew’s actual original navigator was Charles “Rocky” Stone, also rendered a virtual asterisk in Lucky 666.
-This is surprising considering Stone was a legend in his own right in the 403rd Bomb Squadron, and a good friend of Sarnoski’s, what with both being founding members of the squadron (under its original 13th Reconnaissance banner) and members of the squadron commander’s crew.
-The latter point is hugely significant, as it was the disappearance of their pilot and commander, Major Thomas “Nick” Charles, went MIA on November 29, 1942, as an observer on a mission with another crew, that left Sarnoski and Stone available for the picking.
+This is surprising considering Stone was a legend in his own right in the 403rd and a good friend of Sarnoski’s, what with both being founding members of the squadron (under its original 13th Reconnaissance banner) and members of the squadron commander’s crew.
+The latter point is hugely significant, as it was the disappearance of their pilot and commander, Major Thomas “Nick” Charles, on November 29, 1942, as an observer on a mission with another crew, that left Sarnoski and Stone available for the picking.

-Such important and basic oversights are dismaying in a book about a specific aircrew, but curiously and incredibly, the authors not only place Charles’ disappearance two months later in late January 1943, but write that he was lost “with his entire B-17 crew”—clearly not realizing that would have included Sarnoski and Stone.
-As best as I can tell, the authors are unaware that Sarnoski was a member of Charles’ crew.
+Such important and basic oversights are dismaying in a book about a specific aircrew, but curiously and incredibly, the authors not only place Charles’ disappearance two months later in late January 1943, but write that he was lost “with his entire B-17 crew”—clearly not realizing that that would have included Sarnoski and Stone.
+As best I can tell, the authors were unaware that Sarnoski was a member of the squadron commander’s crew.

-This compounded mistake explains why Drury and Clavin completely miss the defining event—Charles’ crew being orphaned—in the origin of the Eager Beavers.
-But for the loss of Major Charles, Jay Zeamer likely never would have flown with Joe Sarnoski and we may or may not have been telling the story of Zeamer’s Eager Beavers seventy years on.
-What makes this mistake so surprising to me is that Zeamer himself mentions this necessary event in numerous versions of his story over the years, in documents the authors list in their source materials.
+This compounded mistake explains why Drury and Clavin completely miss a defining event in the origin of the Eager Beavers: the orphaning of Charles’ crew.
+Without the loss of Major Charles, Jay Zeamer likely never would have flown with Joe Sarnoski, and we may or may not now be telling the story of Zeamer’s Eager Beavers seventy years on.
+What makes this mistake so surprising is that Zeamer himself mentions this necessary event in numerous versions of his story over the years, in documents the authors list in their source materials.
 Unfortunately it’s not the only case of Zeamer’s own words contradicting the story told in Lucky 666 in serious ways.

-This highlights another defining flaw in the Lucky 666 narrative, this time on Sarnoski’s side.
+Neither is it the only time an event gets misplaced.
 Drury and Clavin weave a compelling tale of Sarnoski’s impatient waiting to get into combat, which he is finally able to do after joining Zeamer’s crew, during the Battle of the Bismarck Sea in early March 1943.
-Nice story, but it would be hard to be more incorrect.
+It’s a plausible enough story, but it would be hard to get the actual record more incorrect.
 Sarnoski was certainly impatient to get into combat, as the authors point out, but as the 403rd diary—another source notable for its absence—and morning reports show, his wait ended in October 1942, three months before his first flight with Zeamer, five months prior to the Bismarck Sea.
 (More on that Bismarck Sea “mission” later.)

-Again, in doing so, the authors miss significant parts of the story that acted as major motivating factors for both Zeamer and Sarnoski.
-They have Zeamer transfer straight from the 22nd Bomb Group in Australia to the 43rd Bomb Group at Port Moresby, New Guinea.
+Zeamer’s service history throughout the book is a bumpy ride of errors.
+Drury and Clavin have Zeamer transfer straight from the 22nd Bomb Group in Australia to the 43rd Bomb Group at Port Moresby, New Guinea.
 He didn’t, because he couldn’t.
 As already shown, the official records reveal he went almost directly into the 403rd BS, but even if he hadn’t, no squadron of the 43rd was at Port Moresby yet; they wouldn’t be for another four months.
 First the 403rd had to move to Iron Range, in the far north of Queensland, and then to Milne Bay, New Guinea, where rampant disease prompted a return later to Mareeba, Australia.

-Some may wonder why this matters, that it’s all so much inside baseball, but in missing this train of events, the authors miss two more significant events in Zeamer’s wartime history.
-First there was the month-long flying sabbatical Zeamer endured fresh off the excitement of his first combat mission in the B-17 as command pilot (for which he received his first Silver Star).
+Some may wonder why this matters, that it’s all so much inside baseball, but in missing this train of events, the authors miss two more crucial events in the turns of Zeamer’s wartime history.
+First there was the month-long flying sabbatical Zeamer endured fresh off the excitement of his first combat mission in the B-17 as command pilot.
 While the rest of the 403rd moved up to New Guinea, the only 43rd squadron that close to the combat zone at that time, Zeamer was ordered to stay in Iron Range leading what Zeamer’s friend Walt Krell describes as a service detail, likely a victim of his own success and his engineering background.